UrbanusMasai/airbnb-clone-project./README.md

 - **GraphQL** → API query language for flexible data retrieval.
 - **Docker** → Containerization for deployment and environment consistency.
 - **GitHub Actions** → CI/CD pipeline automation.
+---

+##  Team Roles

+This project simulates a real-world software development team.
+Each role contributes to the success of the Airbnb Clone project:

+- **Backend Developer** → Builds and maintains the core application logic, REST/GraphQL APIs, authentication, and integrations with the database.
+- **Database Administrator (DBA)** → Designs, manages, and optimizes the database structure, ensuring data consistency, security, and performance.
+- **DevOps Engineer** → Manages CI/CD pipelines, Docker containers, and deployment environments to guarantee smooth and scalable releases.
+- **Project Manager** → Coordinates tasks, manages timelines, and ensures that the team follows agile practices and project objectives.
+- **QA Engineer (Tester)** → Validates features, writes test cases, and ensures the system is secure, bug-free, and performs well before release.
+- **Security Engineer** → Focuses on protecting user data, securing APIs, and implementing best practices to prevent vulnerabilities.